 - Social Media Privacy Protection and Consumer Rights Act

 - Privacy Bill of Rights Act

-All of these are in such early stages that none of them warrant inclusion on the Periodic Table just yet – especially when element 114 in Future Developments includes “US States”.
-However, it would be a safe bet that there will be change in this area in 2020.
+All of these are in such early stages that none of them warrants inclusion on the Periodic Table just yet – especially when element 114 in Future Developments includes “US States”.
+However, it would be a safe bet that there will be a change in this area in 2020.